sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 Given https://github.com/pytorch/pytorch/issues/262 it seems that it's just awaiting a courageous developer to implement a functional forward hook.
 L-*hook forward* to it !

+## Diving deeper
+If you want to optimize the actual hardware ops (CUDA 1 bit, etc) while it's not supported officially by either Pytorch or NVIDIA, you're bound to write custom kernels (a kernel is just a piece of software for CUDA) and custom Pytorch OPS.
+Cross your fingers for backward compatibility in updates of those frameworks.

+Otherwise, FPGA (a customizable piece of hardware) can be used too, mostly if you're planning to use it for inference only (may be overly complicated either way).

+# TL;DR
+You can effectively quantize the building blocs of a neural networks and still manage to reach a good accuracy.

+There are diverse way to quantize the blocs, with the challenging objective to reduce as much as possible the bits used while keeping a high accuracy.
+The inherent quantization noise can act as a regulariser.

+It all depends on the context for the results, and the field is still too novel to ensure one basic quantization scheme will work flawlessly across all models.
+I personnally would tend to think overly large networks (i.e. many parameters)  would manage to work in a quantized context.
+The real challenge lies in quantizing small enough networks.

+Small enough networks echoes the fact that the same energy savings could be achieved by only reducing the network size.
+It thus matter to compare the energy at a constant accuracy (AKA normalized energy) so as to have more meaningful hindsights toward the *real* value of the quantization scheme proposed.

+In the end, you just reduce the amount of information (or reduce the entropy) of the network.

+# Open questions

+- what are the necessary conditions for a quantization scheme to work ?
+- how would it cope in contexts of smalls tweaks like separable convolutions ?
+- given the finite combination of filters for a binarized CNN, what can we learn about the dynamics of a neural networks ? (for that last sentence, works like Capsule Network (Hinton) and the general criticism of current SotA Deep Learning seems pretty relevant)

+*This article is a WIP*
+*Feel free to contact me on Twitter if you have any question/remark/suggestion*